New Jersey Carpenter Ant Control

 Signs of an Infestation in New Jersey

 Carpenter ants usually forage for food at night, so they are not always noticeable.
-However, if you spot a group of flying ants inside, there is probably a nest in your walls.
+However, if you spot a group of ants inside, there is probably a nest in your walls.
 You may also notice their tiny entrance holes and some sawdust on the floor.
 The most effective way to treat a carpenter ant infestation is to eliminate their nests.
-If you suspect that these pests have invaded your home, call us for a free quote today.
-We have been servicing Ocean County for over 40 years.
+If you suspect that you have an anfestation in your home, contact us today.
+We at A-Academy Termite & Pest Control have been servicing Ocean County for over 40 years.